BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified Developer Associate 2024 NEW DVA-C02/README.md

 best practices:

-> - Don’t use the root account except for AWS account setup
+> - Don't use the root account except for AWS account setup
 > - One physical user = One AWS user
 > - Assign users to groups and assign permissions to groups
 > - Create a strong password policy